dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ### 3.3 - Curves, get point method, and get alpha methods

 There is not just using a curve and the get points method, but also using a curve and a custom method for getting the alpha method to use with the get point method.
+The get points method might be nice in that it will quickly return an array of vector3 objects, however one draw back is that it will do so in a way in which the space between the points will always be consistent.
+Although often that might be what one might one, in some cases I might want the space between the points to follow some other kind of logic.

+There is then looking into creating what I have come to call get alpha methods, there are methods that will return a value between 0 and 1 that can be used with the get point method of the curve base class to create an array of vector3 objects.
+In this example I have a get smoother helper function that is just a wrapper for the [MathUtils.getsmoother](https://threejs.org/docs/#api/en/math/MathUtils.smootherstep) method.
+Speaking of the [Math Utils object](/2022/04/11/threejs-math-utils/) that is a good place to start when it comes to getting an idea of what there is to work with with some of these kinds of methods.

 ```js
 (function () {